 Latency is greater with larger audiences.
 We recommend using AND statements in place of NOT statements whenever possible as a best practice

-Some requests to register or unregister information about a device may take some time before you are able to see the changes.
+Some requests to register or unregister information about a device may take a few minutes to process before you are able to see the changes.
 Keep this in mind when performing PUT or POST requests.

 - When using Compound Selectors or Logical Expressions for your audience selector, ensure that you set a limit of no more than 1000 selectors per push request

 - Total: Max limit is dependent on the platform you are sending to (iOS, Android, Amazon) in addition to a 256 KB limit for the Message Center.

 - iOS: Max limit is set to 2,048 bytes